-Heatwave brings searing temperatures to Europe with Italy set to surpass highs of 48C
+European heatwave Cerberus brings searing temperatures as Italy could hit 48C

 The Red Cross has urged people to check on the most vulnerable during the high temperatures.

-People are being urged to stay hydrated, avoid caffeine and alcohol as and for signs of heatstroke.

-It comes after a British tourist collapsed and fainted in front of the Colosseum in Rome as temperatures reached over 36C today.
+People are being urged to stay hydrated, avoid caffeine and alcohol and look out for signs of heatstroke after a British tourist collapsed and fainted in front of the Colosseum in Rome as temperatures there reached over 36C on Tuesday.

 The hot weather is forecast to last across the Mediterranean for around two weeks.

-Italy is expected to be the worst hit and Italian meteorologist Stefano Rossi told La Stampa that humidity levels across the peninsula will mean temperatures will not drop below 22C at nighttime.
+Italy is expected to be the worst-hit, Italian meteorologist Stefano Rossi told La Stampa that humidity levels across the peninsula will mean temperatures will not drop below 22C at night-time.

-Temperatures are expected to hit 44C in some parts of Spain later this week.
+The heatwave is also hitting France, Germany, Spain and Poland; temperatures are expected to hit 44C in some parts of Spain later this week.

 Britain is not likely to see the return of hot weather until the end of this month.